logo

 Doughboy Pool In Ground

-I have an in ground doughboy pool with a brick built retaining wall all the way around.
-I really need to know how to backfill please...I’m desperate !!
+I have an in ground Doughboy pool with a brick built retaining wall all the way around.

-Hi.
 The problem with building retaining walls around above ground pools instead of just backfilling them is that they hold rain water.
 This water sitting around the base of the pool can cause a lot more rust than if the pool just had dirt up against it.
-To much water can also damage the pool base, depending on whether you have sand or some type of foam.
+Too much water can also damage the pool base, depending on whether you have sand or some type of foam.

 I would backfill this area with clean fill dirt or possibly some type of crushed granite.
 You want to use something that will pack firm.
 You want to avoid anything like sand or gravel around the pool because it will not pack solid.
 Sand or gravel would cave the pool walls in anytime the water level was lowered.
 You want something that will pack rock hard so in a couple of years the liner can be changed without the wall caving in.